BTrain137/Recharge-help/Charge/README.md

   - After payment is captured then the charge should be `"status": "SUCCESS",`

 Note:
-  - `"status": "QUEUE",` charges are orders that haven't been dropped into shopify yet.
+  - `"status": "QUEUED",` charges are orders that haven't been dropped into shopify yet.
     - Usually the next up coming order (next up coming warehouse day)